Back

 Gen Z

 Surprisingly, Gen Z had the largest number of respondents who hadn’t yet shopped on social media but were open to the possibility.
-Support for BNPL for Gen Z was moderately behind that of Millennials but ahead of Boomers+.
+Support for Buy Now, Pay Later (BNPL) for Gen Z was moderately behind that of Millennials but ahead of Boomers+.
 For in-car payment integration and payment via smart devices, interest was two to four times higher among younger generations.
 Checkout-free technology and biometric authentication were the most broadly appealing across all generations.
 Interest in these technologies was fast-tracked due to the pandemic which saw people looking for more contact free ways to pay.

 Gen Z aren’t just mobile first, they are mobile only.
 They have grown up in a world where a wealth of data is immediately available to them.
 They are tech savvy as well as environmentally conscious.
 Sustainability is incredibly important to Gen Z. For example, when choosing a bank, they’ll be interested in offerings such as eco-friendly payment cards or carbon calculators.
 For example, the Mastercard carbon calculator allows customers to view the estimated carbon footprint of all their purchases.
 Value adds like this are extremely important to eco-conscious buyers.
 Banks will likely continue to adopt more sustainable practices to attract and retain eco conscious next generation customers.